tensorflow/community/rfcs/yyyymmdd-rfc-template.md

 If the design affects API (new, changed, removed, upgraded from experimental), please describe the changes in detail.
 Here is more [information](https://github.com/tensorflow/community/blob/master/governance/api-reviews.md) about what API owners are looking for.

-For new or changed API, show the full API and its documentation comments detailing what it does along with end-to-end examples (ideally, a tutorial) showing its use.
-* The minimum requirements for this are to consider how this would be used in a Keras-based workflow, as well as a non-Keras (low-level) workflow.
-If either isn’t applicable, explain why.
-* It should show the usage of the new feature in an end to end example (from data reading to serving, if applicable).
-Many new features have unexpected effects in parts far away from the place of change that can be found by running through an end-to-end example.
-TFX [Examples](https://github.com/tensorflow/tfx/tree/master/tfx/examples) have historically been good in identifying such unexpected side-effects and are as such one recommended path for testing things end-to-end.
+For new or changed API, show the full API and its [documentation comments](https://github.com/tensorflow/community/blob/master/governance/api-reviews.md#docstrings) detailing what it does.
+Please think of running through an end-to-end example.
+TFX [Examples](https://github.com/tensorflow/tfx/tree/master/tfx/examples) have historically been good in identifying unexpected end-to-end side-effects and are as such one recommended path for testing things end-to-end.
-* This should be written as if it is documentation of the new feature, i.e., consumable by a user, not a TensorFlow developer.
-* The code does not need to work (since the feature is not implemented yet) but the expectation is that the code does work before the feature can be merged.

 ## User Impact
 What are the user-facing changes?
 How will this feature be rolled out?